ML-SystemDesign/MLSystemDesign/Design_Doc_Examples/RAG_Q&A_for collaborative_work_platform.md

 - Implicit, through dialogue.

 Use case examples:

-- Specific Question about Document Metadata
-    - e.g., author and date.
+We will categorize the use cases as follows:

+- Addressable - The system's response must be useful and relevant.
+- Non-addressable - The system cannot provide an answer, or the question is beyond the scope of its capabilities.
+In such cases, the appropriate action is to implement a proper restriction.
+Although those questions might not bring benefits, it's very crucial to have a proper fallback.

+We will use split the use cases to better define the overall problem space for the solution.
+We will index the use cases as `Na` where `N` is a priority and `a/na` is an addressability flag.

+Addressable use cases:
-- Specific Question about Document Content Available in the Document
+- `1a` Specific Question about Document Content Available in the Document
     - e.g., how the Attention mechanism works from 'Attention is All You Need'.
-- Specific Question about Document Content Not Available in the Document
-    - e.g., how the Attention mechanism works from 'Bible'.
-- Abstract/Not Relevant Question about Document Content
-    - e.g., how are you doing.
-- Specific Question about Document Version Changes
+- `2a` Specific Question about Document Version Changes
     - e.g., how section names changed between v2 and v12 from 'Machine Learning System Design'.
-- Specific Question about Multiple Document Version Changes
+- `3a` Specific Question about Multiple Document Version Changes
     - e.g., differences between the first available draft and the published version for all books in the 'Harry Potter' series.
+- `4a` Specific Question about Document Metadata (propose to remove - too litle data to use any algorithms)
+    - e.g., author and date.

+Non-addressable use cases
+- `1na` Abstract/Not Relevant Question about Document Content
+    - e.g., how are you doing.
+- `2na` Specific Question about Document Content Not Available in the Document
+    - e.g., how the Attention mechanism works from 'Bible'.

 ### **iiii.
 Previous work**